TAPevents/tap-i18n/README.md

 common to both your server and client - **do not put languages files under /client, /server or /public**.

+Note that languages files have to be saved in utf-8 encoding in order to prevent any issue with accented characters.

 **Step 4:** Initiate the client language on startup (optional)

 If you want the client to be served by a specific language on startup